kenzo6c/SecuWebFeaturesExample/passwords.md

 - Utilisateur1: 2tC5gaJN8y2K7ASh7WFq
 - Utilisateur2: BonjourVJ30h27121990

-Use the code from restoreaccounts.php to restore the default values of the account (password, attempts left, ...).
+Use the code from adminrestoreaccounts.php to restore the default values of the account (password, attempts left, ...).

 Paste in a file and run it in a browser to create the json file "clients.json" with the default users and their hashes.